-While everybody in the rest of the world is eating ramen, sushi, sashimi or even sukiyaki most people in Japan will eat a curry more often.
-The most popular version of a Japanese curry is a katsu (literally cutlet).
-The cutlet is made from flattened panko breaded pork or chicken.
+While everybody in the rest of the world is eating ramen, sushi, sashimi or even sukiyaki most people in Japan will eat curry more often.
+The most popular version of Japanese curry is a katsu (literally cutlet).
+The cutlet is made from flattened panko-breaded pork or chicken.

-Curries in Japan dates back to the late 1800’s.
+Curries in Japan date back to the late 1800s.
 Legend has it that an English sailor shipwrecked and was picked up by a Japanese fishing boat.
-With him he had curry powder and that’s how the curry powder was introduced in Japan.
+With him, he had curry powder and that’s how the curry powder was introduced in Japan.

-The non mythical version is probably more that it was introduced by the British navy or British traders.
+The nonmythical version is probably more than it was introduced by the British navy or British traders.
 So while the spices in curry originate in the Indian subcontinent, it’s really the British version of curry that spread to Japan.
 That also explains why the Japanese curry isn’t spicy, but more comforting in taste.

 What makes panko special in this Chicken Katsu Curry recipe?